JamesMZD/jamesmzd.github.io/_pages/about.md

 ![James at NAS attending Metascience Conference 2023](/images/JMZDatNAS.jpg){: width="500px"}

-👨🏻‍💻 I am a second-year PhD Student at the University of Michigan School of Information.
+👨🏻‍💻 I am a second-year PhD student at the University of Michigan School of Information.

 📚 My research interests are in knowledge and cultural production, science of science, and science and technology public policy.
 More specifically, I'm interested in the cultural and cognitive factors that inspire the creation of new knowledge, as well as policies that promote novel and useful science.